Freedom From Rosacea

 Manuka Honey: Applying a thin layer of Manuka Honey at night can soothe inflammation and may aid in healing.
 Also as mentioned above it helps against Helicobacter Pyloribacteria.

-Krill Oil: Omega-3s, found in fish oil but as always best and cleanest is Krill, reduce inflammation throughout the body, including in the skin, potentially calming rosacea-related redness and swelling.
+Krill Oil: Omega-3s, found in fish oil but as always best and cleanest is Krill, reduce inflammation throughout the body, including in the skin, potentially calming Rosacea-related redness and swelling.

-Evening Primrose Oil: Rich in gamma-linolenic acid (GLA), this supplement supports skin hydration and reduces inflammation, helping with rosacea symptoms like dryness and redness.
+Evening Primrose Oil: Rich in gamma-linolenic acid (GLA), this supplement supports skin hydration and reduces inflammation, helping with Rosacea symptoms like dryness and redness.
 You need around 500–1,000 mg daily.

 Collagen Peptides: Collagen supports skin elasticity and repair, which may help strengthen the skin barrier and reduce sensitivity.
 To make an effect you need 10-15 grams daily.

-Quercetin: This plant flavonoid has strong anti-inflammatory and antioxidant properties, which can help calm redness and swelling in rosacea.
+Quercetin: This plant flavonoid has strong anti-inflammatory and antioxidant properties, which can help calm redness and swelling in Rosacea.
 Turmeric / Curcumin: The active compound in turmeric, is a potent anti-inflammatory that may help reduce rosacea-related redness and swelling.

 Techno Hacks & Medical Resorts

-BroadBand Light (BBL) Therapy: BBL therapy is a non-invasive treatment that uses intense pulses of light to target the visible signs and underlying causes of rosacea.
-This advanced form of intense pulsed light (IPL) therapy has shown promising results in reducing redness, flushing, and visible blood vessels associated with rosacea.
+BroadBand Light (BBL) Therapy: BBL therapy is a non-invasive treatment that uses intense pulses of light to target the visible signs and underlying causes of Rosacea.
+This advanced form of intense pulsed light (IPL) therapy has shown promising results in reducing redness, flushing, and visible blood vessels associated with Rosacea.
 The BBL device emits light at specific wavelengths that penetrate the skin and are absorbed by haemoglobin in dilated blood vessels.
 This absorption generates heat, causing the targeted blood vessels to coagulate and eventually be reabsorbed by the body, reducing visible redness and flushing.
-The therapy promotes collagen production and cellular renewal, which helps improve the overall texture and resilience of rosacea-prone skin.
-By modulating the inflammatory response, BBL can reduce the frequency and intensity of rosacea flare-ups.
+The therapy promotes collagen production and cellular renewal, which helps improve the overall texture and resilience of Rosacea-prone skin.
+By modulating the inflammatory response, BBL can reduce the frequency and intensity of Rosacea flare-ups.

-It also is effective at destroying Demodex Mites which I think is a big cause, and frankly gross, so I have actually tried this treatment even though I am free of rosacea.
+It also is effective at destroying Demodex Mites which I think is a big cause, and frankly gross, so I have actually tried this treatment even though I am free of Rosacea.
 You can kill them off with BBL treatment due to its heat and light effects.
 BBL also effectively reduces erythema (redness) caused by dilated blood vessels.
 It stimulates collagen helps smooth rough patches and improves skin resilience.
-Many patients report a significant decrease in the frequency and severity of rosacea episodes after a series of treatments.
+Many patients report a significant decrease in the frequency and severity of Rosacea episodes after a series of treatments.
 The procedure is non-invasive and typically requires little to no recovery time.
-A study published in the Journal of Dermatological Treatment demonstrated that BBL significantly reduced facial erythema and telangiectasia (visible blood vessels) in patients with rosacea.
+A study published in the Journal of Dermatological Treatment demonstrated that BBL significantly reduced facial erythema and telangiectasia (visible blood vessels) in patients with Rosacea.
 Participants reported high satisfaction levels, with noticeable improvements after 3–5 sessions.
-Research in the Journal of Investigative Dermatology showed that BBL stimulates gene expression patterns associated with younger skin, which may explain its effectiveness in improving rosacea symptoms.
-A study in Dermatologic Surgery found that regular BBL treatments not only improved rosacea symptoms but also maintained skin health over time, with continued reduction in redness and flushing up to a year after the last treatment.
+Research in the Journal of Investigative Dermatology showed that BBL stimulates gene expression patterns associated with younger skin, which may explain its effectiveness in improving Rosacea symptoms.
+A study in Dermatologic Surgery found that regular BBL treatments not only improved Rosacea symptoms but also maintained skin health over time, with continued reduction in redness and flushing up to a year after the last treatment.
 I'm sure you can find this in any Aesthetic Centre, there is at least one in every town these days.

 Radio frequency (RF) Therapy: Controlled heat is delivered to deeper layers of the skin, stimulating collagen and reducing inflammation.
 This is best for those who experience flushing, improving skin elasticity, and managing thickened skin.
 It offers gradual improvements with minimal downtime but requires multiple sessions.

 CO₂ Laser Resurfacing: A powerful ablative laser removes damaged skin layers, encouraging regeneration and collagen production.
-Helps thickened, bumpy skin caused by advanced phymatous rosacea.
+Helps thickened, bumpy skin caused by advanced phymatous Rosacea.
 It is highly effective for reducing significant skin irregularities and thickening.
 Only issue is this one involves more downtime and potential side effects compared to non-ablative treatments.

 Cryotherapy: This would be a first choice for me, I left out Ice Baths as this article was getting big, and I'm sure I've written about their benefits before.
-So here I am specifically on rosacea and cold therapy constricts blood vessels, reducing redness and inflammation.
+So here I am specifically on Rosacea and cold therapy constricts blood vessels, reducing redness and inflammation.
 I don't go in too much because for me it is more providing temporary relief during flare-ups.
 It is effective for immediate, short-term reduction of redness.
 So this is more if you had some public event and you want fast, but temporary results.

 Laser Therapy: I'm covering the last few here together, I think all are pretty effective from what I read.
 Pulsed Dye Laser (PDL): Targets haemoglobin in blood vessels to reduce redness and visible veins.
 Nd Laser: Penetrates deeper to treat larger, more persistent blood vessels.
 KTP Laser: Effective for smaller, superficial vessels and general redness.
 Lasers emit focused light to coagulate blood vessels or treat deeper skin layers, reducing redness and inflammation.
-They are good against persistent redness and visible blood vessels (vascular rosacea).
+They are good against persistent redness and visible blood vessels (vascular Rosacea).
 Studies report up to a 75% reduction in redness after several treatments.
 So I think they are really worth doing.

 Conventional Drug

 I mention these because of the studies but my point is you can look for alternatives and explore things that may do the same thing.
 This is all about the info, so Doxycycline Monohydrate was given to Rosacea patients for 2 months and their symptoms improved dramatically.
 However this is 2 months on an anti-biotic.
 Anyway thats the information.
-Then there is EPSOLAY®, a collaboration between Sol-Gel Technologies and Galderma, as of now November 2024 it is the newest FDA-approved treatment for mild-to-moderate rosacea.
+Then there is EPSOLAY®, a collaboration between Sol-Gel Technologies and Galderma, as of now November 2024 it is the newest FDA-approved treatment for mild-to-moderate Rosacea.
 It again is a drug and contains a proprietary encapsulated cream formulation of benzoyl peroxide 5%.
 Metronidazole (e.g., MetroGel, MetroCream): An antimicrobial that reduces inflammation and redness.
 Widely studied, metronidazole has been shown to improve rosacea symptoms significantly.
-A review in American Journal of Clinical Dermatology confirmed its efficacy for papulopustular rosacea.
+A review in American Journal of Clinical Dermatology confirmed its efficacy for papulopustular Rosacea.
 Azelaic Acid (e.g., Finacea): A natural compound with anti-inflammatory and antimicrobial effects.
 Azelaic acid helps reduce redness and pustules.
-A clinical trial in Journal of Drugs in Dermatology reported marked improvement in rosacea symptoms with azelaic acid use.
-Ivermectin (e.g., Soolantra): I love Ivermectin, I also mentioned it above already for its ability to target demodex mites, often associated with rosacea, it also has anti-inflammatory effects.
+A clinical trial in Journal of Drugs in Dermatology reported marked improvement in Rosacea symptoms with azelaic acid use.
+Ivermectin (e.g., Soolantra): I love Ivermectin, I also mentioned it above already for its ability to target demodex mites, often associated with Rosacea, it also has anti-inflammatory effects.
 Ivermectin has been shown to outperform metronidazole in some studies.
 Research in British Journal of Dermatology highlighted its superior long-term benefits.

 Minocycline: An alternative to doxycycline, that I mentioned earlier, it is effective in reducing inflammatory lesions.
 Some newer formulations focus on sustained-release for better tolerance.
 Brimonidine Gel (e.g., Mirvaso): A topical alpha-agonist that temporarily constricts blood vessels, reducing redness.
 Clinical trials published in Journal of Drugs in Dermatology demonstrated its efficacy for transient redness relief.
 Oxymetazoline Cream (e.g., Rhofade): Another alpha-agonist that provides longer-lasting redness reduction by targeting facial blood vessels.
 FDA-approved after trials showing significant improvement in erythema.
 Isotretinoin (Accutane): For severe, refractory cases, isotretinoin is sometimes prescribed.
-It reduces oil production and inflammation, helping to control severe rosacea.
+It reduces oil production and inflammation, helping to control severe Rosacea.
 A 2017 review in Dermatology and Therapy noted isotretinoin’s success in cases unresponsive to other treatments.
 Combination Therapies: Combining topical treatments (e.g., ivermectin with metronidazole) or combining oral antibiotics with topical agents often enhances outcomes.
 I'm not recommending any drugs but thats the info, it helps to have all the information now and make a decision yourself.
 Below I'll give a natural plan of action.

 Take Action

-You want total freedom right, not bloody managing symptoms.
+You want total freedom right?
+Not bloody managing symptoms.
 Why is that even a term, get better, recover, heal, thrive, improve.
-Thats how we should look at health and definitely rosacea.
+Thats how we should look at health and definitely Rosacea.
 So use and try everything you can combine, learn, change.
 You will find the solution and I think what is in this Guide holds the solution, probably not all, that would be too much but there is something.
 Consider 1 of the 4 major causes and target specifically to that, then look overall.
 From Whole Organic Foods, Exercise, Vitamin D, Emotional Peace and Immunity.
 It's all part of your big dream.
 Drink Green Tea and add Manuka Honey.
 Try the Apple Cider Vinegar, Hydrogen Peroxide and definitely Niacinamide (Vitamin B3).
 Get technical and go for BroadBand Light (BBL) Therapy or even Cryotherapy.

 Add and subtract consider the others, don't overload, see if you can fix it easily without too much.
 I believe thats possible, by focusing on anti-inflammatory foods, incorporating soothing skincare ingredients, and utilising targeted natural treatments like the ones I've listed, you can help restore balance to your skin.
 Remember that consistency and patience are key, as healing naturally can take time.
 Here's to freedom and healthier skin.
 Blessed Be, Tom.